-With new cannabis products being developed daily, it can be challenging to figure out what product is best suited for your specific needs.
-While there are endless ways to consume cannabis and other forms of natural medicine, today we'd like to introduce you to four major categories: topicals, tinctures, edibles, and inhalation.
+With new herbal products being developed daily, it can be challenging to figure out what product is best suited for your specific needs.
+While there are endless ways to consume cannabis and other forms of natural medicine, today we'd like to introduce you to four major categories: topicals, mucosal delivery, ingestion, and inhalation.

 Average Onset Time: 0-15 min

 Average Length of Effects: 1-2 hrs

 lotions, oils, balms, salves, poultices

 Topicals include anything that is applied to the surface of the skin.
 When applied, topicals interact directly with that area for fast, effective and non-intoxicating relief.
 Topicals come in many forms such as sprays, lotions, oils, salves, and more.

 Perfect for carrying in your purse or keeping handy at your desk during the work day.

 How to Use: Apply topicals directly to where you are experiencing discomfort to relieve cramps and/or pain.
 Some topicals can even be applied to the temples for headaches.
 When purchasing cannabis topicals, choose a topical blended with other essential oils for enhanced relief tailored to your specific needs.

 edibles, tinctures, capsules